cran-task-views/Finance/Finance.md

-Besides these packages, a very wide variety of functions suitable for empirical work in Finance is provided by both the basic R system (and its set of recommended core packages), and a number of other packages on the Comprehensive R Archive Network (CRAN).
+Besides these packages, a very wide variety of functions suitable for empirical work in Finance is provided by both the basic R system (and its set of recommended core packages), and a number of other packages on the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org).
 Consequently, several of the other CRAN Task Views may contain suitable packages, in particular the `r view("Econometrics")`, `r view("Optimization")`, `r view("Robust")`, and `r view("TimeSeries")` Task Views.

 The `ctv` package supports these Task Views.
 Its functions `install.views` and `update.views` allow, respectively, installation or update of packages from a given Task View; the option `coreOnly` can restrict operations to packages labeled as *core* below.

-Contributions are always welcome and encouraged, either via e-mail to the maintainer or by submitting an issue or pull request in the GitHub repository linked above.
+Contributions are always welcome and encouraged, either via [e-mail to the maintainer](mailto:dirk.eddelbuettel@r-project.org) or by submitting an issue or pull request in the GitHub repository linked above.
+See the [Contributing page](https://github.com/cran-task-views/ctv/blob/main/Contributing.md) in the [CRAN Task Views](https://github.com/cran-task-views) repo for details.

 ### Standard regression models